Travelgate/documentation/kb/our-products/are-you-a-buyer/our-methods/booking-flow/book/hotel-x-development-book-mutation.md

 ### How can I add remarks to a Book request?
 Remarks are comments from the customer for the Seller to take into account.
 They can be included in the Book request (details can be found in our [Hotel-X Schema](https://docs.travelgate.com/playground/)) provided that the Supplier allows for remarks in their reservations - you can check their [Metadata](/kb/our-products/are-you-a-buyer/our-methods/static-content/hotel-x-metadata-query) for further information.

-### How do I define the total number of rooms in my Book request?
+### How do I define the total number of rooms and paxes in my Book request?
-To define the number of rooms in your reservation, you need to utilize the occupancyRefId previously returned in Search response.
+To define the number of rooms in your Book request, use the same "occupancies" data provided in your Search request.
+For instance, if your Search was for a room with two adults, the room information in your Book request should reflect that same Search data.

+To define passenger details, simply add the "paxes" array in the "rooms" object of your "bookInput," matching the data from your Search request.
+Each passenger is represented as an object with "name," "surname,", "age" fields ("title" is optional).
+Remember, the number of rooms and pax distribution specified in your Book request should always match what was requested in the Search and it's not possible to extend the "paxes" array in the "rooms" object of your "bookInput".

 For instance, for a room of two adults:
 ```
 "rooms": [